 Goals related to immediate sales increases

 Arguably, it’s relatively easy to measure increased sales as a result of an influencer marketing campaigns.
-For instance, if you use special links or coupon codes to encourage purchases, then you can directly correlate the money earned with money spent.
+For instance, if you use special links or coupon codes in a social media post to encourage purchases, then you can directly correlate the money earned with money spent.
 However, this isn’t the only way to measure sales-related ROI.
 At least in some cases, you can track the increased sales through surveys that ask people where they heard of you.
 Or, customers might ask about a specific product that an influencer recommended.
 Your customer service personnel can make notes about this sort of comment resulting in sales.
-For B2B companies this might come from a lead that came from an influencer-generated link promoting a webinar that he or she did together with your company.
-So long as you launch a campaign with measurement in mind, you can accurately measure the influence (pun intended) that an influencer might have on your sales.
+For B2B companies, this might come from a lead that came from an influencer-generated link promoting a webinar that he or she did together with your company.
+As long as you launch a campaign with measurement in mind, you can accurately measure the influence (pun intended) that an influencer might have on your sales.

 Goals related to positive exposure

 A more immediate way of thinking about this is what I refer to as inciting word-of-mouth marketing.
-If people aren’t talking about you in social media, you are an invisible entity.
+If people aren’t talking about you on social media, you are an invisible entity.
 Leveraging influencers armed with your product to incite word-of-mouth is another influencer marketing strategy tied to the goal of increasing brand awareness.

 Goals related to more effective marketing